Accuracy and Applicability of the Hartle-Thorne and Komatsu-Eriguchi-Hachisu Methods for Modeling Rotating Neutron Stars: Introduction

-Several numerical approaches have been developed to address this point, among which the Hachisu Self-Consistent Field (HSCF) method \citep{Hachisu1986} remains most stable one.
+Several numerical approaches have been developed to address this point.
+A detailed theoretical overview of these numerical approaches can be found in \cite{Paschalidis2017}.
+Among them, the Hachisu Self-Consistent Field (HSCF) method \citep{Hachisu1986} remains one of the most stable approaches.
 The HSCF method expresses the equilibrium condition among pressure, gravity, and centrifugal force in an integral form of the Poisson equations, enabling self-consistent computation.
 This approach was later extended to the general relativitic formalism, resulting in the Komatsu-Eriguchi-Hachisu (KEH) method \citep{Komatsu1989a,Komatsu1989b}.
 In the KEH framework, the Einstein field equations are reformulated into Poisson-like integral equations.
-Although the original KEH formulation had problem that the computational domain of the radius is defined over $0<r<\infty$, \cite{Cook1992,Cook1994} later mapped the infinite domain to a finite radius $0<s<1$.
+Although the original KEH formulation had a problem that the computational domain of the radius is defined over $0<r<\infty$, \cite{Cook1992,Cook1994} later mapped the infinite domain to a finite interval $0<s<1$ by introducing a new radial coordinate $s$.
 As implementation examples of the KEH method, Cook-Shapiro-Teukolsky (CST) approach has successfully modeled rapidly rotating neutron stars, employing a polytropic EoS.
-Subsequently, \cite{Stergioulas1995} was developed the \texttt{RNS} code, which extended these calculations to tabulated EoSs and was released as open source software.
+Subsequently, \cite{Stergioulas1995} developed the \texttt{RNS} code, making these calculations applicable to tabulated EoSs and releasing it as open source software.
 The \texttt{RNS} code was later modified by Morsink to incorporate additional features in accordance with their works \citep{Laarakkers1999,Morsink1999}.

+Another well-known method is the Bonazzola-Gourgoulhon-Salgado-Marck (BGSM) method, which solves elliptic differential equations using a spectral method.
+They also provided their code, \texttt{LORENE}, as open-source software \citep{Bonazzola1993, Bonazzola1998}.
+The BGSM method was applied to various EoSs in \cite{Salgado1994}, and the results showed excellent agreement with those of CST \citep{Cook1994}.
+A direct comparison of the two methods, KEH and BGSM, was conducted by \cite{Nozawa1998}.
+They showed that the differences between the two methods for the same EoS are not significant, even though the stiffness of the EoS contributes to the discrepancy.

 However, there have been few examples where the discrepancy between the perturbative HT method and these full-relativistic methods were systematically discussed.
+Although \cite{Berti2004, Berti2005} performed a comparison between the HT and KEH methods and the analytic exterior solution of \cite{Manko2000a,Manko2000b}, based on quadrupole moments, the discussion was largely restricted to the exterior spacetime, with limited attention given to the internal structure of neutron stars.